 In 2017 I designed the framework of Intercultural Understanding (IU) as the defining pedagogy in my literature and writing classes at Massachusetts College of Art and Design.
-IU draws from my lived experience navigating cultural, ethnic and generational differences, my social positioning as a non-US born and non-US citizen, white identified woman educator, and my scholarship at the intersection of postcolonial and diaspora studies, cross-cultural studies, and transnational literature.
+IU draws from my lived experience navigating cultural, ethnic and generational differences, my social positioning as a non-US born, white identified woman educator, and my scholarship at the intersection of postcolonial and diaspora studies, cross-cultural studies, and transnational literature.

 My definition of Intercultural Understanding is:

-A set of tools, skills, and dispositions to produce and facilitate encounters across differences in which all parties are committed to recognizing each other’s complexities, specificity, and ultimately dignity.
-Intercultural Understanding names both the quality of this orientation to differences and the process of cultivating it in specific contexts and spaces.
+A set of tools, skills, and dispositions that facilitate encounters across differences in which all parties are committed to recognizing each other’s complexities, specificity, and ultimately dignity.
+Intercultural Understanding names both the quality of this orientation to differences and the process of cultivating specific skills in specific contexts and spaces.

 Recognize and activate the identities that are always already present in any creative and educational environment: the identities of the teacher & the students/artist, the identities of the authors we read, the identity and values of the institution we work in, the various identities embedded in the creative work we want to make.

 Honor and understand the differences within ourselves.
 Regardless of our social, cultural, racial, gendered, backgrounds each of us carries and embodies a number of differences, often contextual and thus, open to multiple “readings” depending on contexts (and contexts are not neutral).

 Check-in with our motivation to expand the range of voices, narratives, and experiences represented in our curriculum and in our body of work ( why considering IU in the first place?), and how IU looks in our classrooms, studio, and writing practice.

 Examine concepts like “authenticity,” “relatability,” “opacity,” vs “hyper-visibility,” “universal vs. granular,” when workshopping texts and critiquing an art piece.
 How do these concepts and the beliefs and values they carry show up in our consciousness?
 How can we engage with them critically and responsively?